SevenShepherd/SevenShepherd.github.io/about.markdown

 > “**The extensive and reliable notes in the NET Bible were a wonderful help to our translation team as we worked to prepare the English Standard Version.**” &mdash; Wayne Grudem, Harvard, Westminister, & Cambridge educated Research Professor and member of the Translation Oversight Committee of the ESV

-<a href="https://amzn.to/3WLAgbr" style="font-style:Italic;font-size:19px;">The NET Bible, Full Notes Edition</a> is a completely new, Non-sectarian and "inter-denominational," translation of the Bible with 60,932 translators’ notes, completed by more than <a href="https://netbible.com/preface/">25+ of the world’s foremost biblical scholars</a> from Universities of Cambridge, Oxford, Sheffield, Columbia, Dallas, etc. This is the largest set of translators’ notes ever created.
+The [**NET Bible: Full Notes Edition**](https://amzn.to/3WLAgbr) is a completely new, non-sectarian and "inter-denominational," translation of the Bible with 60,932 translators’ notes, completed by more than <a href="https://netbible.com/preface/">25+ of the world’s foremost biblical scholars</a> from Universities of Cambridge, Oxford, Sheffield, Columbia, Dallas, etc. This is the largest set of translators’ notes ever created.
 Textual Basis: Masoretic Text BHS [B19<sup>A</sup>(L)], DSS; NA28, UBS4.
 Many distinguished scholars including:

 <!--  -->

 - [Dr. Daniel B. Wallace (Ph.D., Dallas)](https://youtu.be/NikVdhp0YFs)
 - [Dr. Darrell L. Bock (Ph.D., Dallas)]()
 - [Dr. W. Hall Harris III, (Ph.D., Sheffield)]()

+<span style="color:#A8A8A8;">---</span>

 <!-- - <a href="https://amzn.to/3WLAgbr" style="font-style:Italic;font-size:19px;">The NET Bible, Full Notes Edition</a>
     - [25+ of the world’s foremost biblical scholars](https://netbible.com/preface/), with over 60,000 translators’ notes this is the largest set of translators’ notes ever created.